| Safe Haskell | None |

 performRequest :: Request -> Manager -> IO (Response ByteString) Source #

-NOTE: for now, please always wrap this in tracedHttpRequest
+NOTE: for now, please always wrap this in tracedHttpRequest to make sure

 a trace is logged.